coldmayo/KlaudOS/README.md

 ## Contact Me!

-If you liked KlaudOS, it would be cool if you emailed me at <wallachmayas@gmail.com> about anything.
+If you liked KlaudOS, it would be cool if you emailed me at <wallachmayas@gmail.com> and tell me anything.

 ## Credits